michael-hll/command-tube/README.md

 ## Introduction

     Command Tube is a tool that can run a group of sequenced commands.
+You can get a full list of supportted tube commands from readme document.
     Those commands are added from a YAML config file, which I usually call it a tube file.
     See the examples from the template YAML file ('help template' could output it).
     When you run this program, you can use the -y | --yaml parameter to specify the config file.
-    From help you could find all types of supported commands.

 ## How to run Command Tube